DOAJ/harvester/README.md

     cd myapp/magnificent-octopus
     pip install -e .

+Create your local config

+    cd myapp
+    touch local.cfg

+Then you can override any config values that you need to

-To start your application, you'll also need to install it into the virtualenv just this first time
+To start the application, you'll also need to install it into the virtualenv just this first time

     cd myapp
     pip install -e .